contentful/apps/README.md

 ## Building your own app

 The best way to get started on app development is with our [tutorial](https://www.contentful.com/developers/docs/extensibility/apps/building-apps/).
 After the tutorial, this repository contains great examples of different use cases that can be implemented with apps.
 You can follow their structure to develop similar integration patterns.
-If you want to start from scratch, check out our [hello-world example](examples/hello-world).
+If you want to start from scratch, check out our [`hello-world-react` example](examples/hello-world-react).

 Detailed documentation can be found in the [App SDK documentation](https://www.contentful.com/developers/docs/extensibility/ui-extensions/sdk-reference/) and the [Management HTTP API reference documentation](https://www.contentful.com/developers/docs/references/content-management-api/).